dcubasoy/puppeteer-theater/README.md

 What if there were a way to simply provide the bot what it should see (on the page), and instruct it what to do when such conditions are met?

 - This is a one of many enhancements over plain pupepteer script theater offers.
 - Another one: EventEmitter.
-Consider you want to just `on('botCreatedAccount', (o) => doSomething(o));
+Consider you want to just:
+-  `on('botCreatedAccount', (o) => doSomething(o));`

+You can define any custom events you wish.

 One line, just told us how to handle whenever our bot creates an account succesfully.
 Maybe we store the data, or spawn another bot to provision the account!

-By definition, there is no need to call for `waitForNavigation` ever or otherwise wait for anything manually to appear.
-No more `wait(5000)` dirty code that breaks in production due to network changes or any numberof factors.
+I love this pattern EventEmitter provides.

 Theater also offers extensions: powerful and easy to use tools that can solve problems in two lines of code like
 1) recaptcha challenges